JetBrains/kotlin-compiler-server/README.md

 ## Configure logging

-Set `prod` spring active profile to stream logs as JSON format
+We use `prod` spring active profile to stream logs as JSON format.
+You can set the spring profile by supplying `-Dspring.profiles.active=prod` or set env variable `SPRING_PROFILES_ACTIVE` to `prod` value.

 ### Unsuccessful execution logs